butlerc9/Docker-Data-Science/README.md

 ---

 <p align="center"> Docker-Data-Science is a template repository for python data science/ml/stats projects.
-The template is free, simple and flexible.</p>
+The repo is free, beginner friendly and flexible.</p>